Teenstar Online 2021

 How much are tickets to the live shows?

-Tickets to Regional Finals are £8 and Area Finals are £9.
-The showcase will last approximately 90 minutes and will also include a special guest performance, plus all the best singers and acts in your area.
-Alongside this will be a line-up of music industry judges, which at previous Future Music events have included DJs who work for BBC Radio, Kiss FM and Choice FM, regional press and record labels, with judges getting more prestigious as the competition progresses.
+Tickets to Regional Finals are £10 and Area Finals are £10.
+The showcase will last approximately 90 minutes and will also include a special guest performance, plus all the best singers in your area.
+Alongside this will be a line-up of music industry competition judges, which at previous Future Production events have included DJs who work for BBC Radio, Kiss FM and Choice FM, regional press and record labels, with judges getting more prestigious as the competition progresses.
 Want to play in front of these judges?
-Get your music heard by the right people, and what better way than to perform in front of them LIVE?
-Enter now!
+Get your performance seen or heard by the right people, and what better way than to perform in front of them LIVE?
+Audition for the competition TeenStar by clicking here

 Is there an age restriction on fans coming to watch my show?